jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/teeth-whitening.md

       in 3 phases.
 The first ambulatory, where the patient applies the bleaching product at home for a period of 10 to 15 days.
 The second in clinic, where one or two sessions are performed with high concentration photosensitive agents.
-And the third at home, where under strict professional supervision, small and sporadic touch-ups are indicated to guarantee the durability of the results obtained.</p></div>
+And the third at home, where under strict professional supervision; small and sporadic touch-ups are indicated to guarantee the durability of the results obtained.</p></div>

 '